-Provide a summary of the professional development activities provided during the previous school year by the LEA to educate staff on the value and utility of contributions of parents; how to reach out to, communicate with, and work with parents as equal partners; the implementation and coordination of parent programs; and how to build ties between parents and the school [Section 1118(e)(3)].
+Provide a summary of the professional development activities provided by the LEA to educate staff on the value and utility of contributions of parents; how to reach out to, communicate with, and work with parents as equal partners; the implementation and coordination of parent programs; and how to build ties between parents and the school [Section 1118(e)(3)]

-count Content and Type of Activity Number of Activities Number of Participants Anticipated Impact on Student Achievement 1 Mentor program for new teachers includes parent communication and the value of parent involvement.
-1 30 Educating teachers on meaningful communication between parents and teachers builds ties between home and school.
-2 Provide a power point presentation to Title I schools to be used in their initial Title I meeting.
-50 Providing information to help parents better understand the resources from Title I and getting input from parents.
+count Content and Type of Activity Number of Activities Number of Participants Anticipated Impact on Student Achievement 1 Provide a power point presentation to Title I schools to be used in their initial Title I meeting.
+1 65 Providing information to help parents better understand the resources from Title I and getting input from parents.
+2 Mentor program for new teachers includes parent communication and the value of parent involvement.
+1 50 Educating teachers on meaningful communication between parents and teachers builds ties between home and school.
+1 School-based liaison contacts meeting to share best practices on increasing parental 1 3 Increased parental involvement leads to increase on student academic success.